frkatona/SummerDataVis/readme.md

 See the "Resources" folder various example color palettes and plotting examples.
 Note that none of these are endorsed, per se, but rather provided for developing a discussion.

-The AnthonyColors.json palettes can be previewed by opening the PaletteVis.html file in a browser.
+The AnthonyColors.json palettes can be previewed [here](https://frkatona.github.io/Subpages/0_unlisted/PalettePreview/PalettePreview.html).

 ### Data